Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Well, things are not as clear-cut as they used to be, especially when the devil has already signed up for Lola (Gwen Verdon).
 A special temptation is to seduce.

 Music and sports make strange friends, but the Damn Yankees!
 It makes a marriage work.
-If you love baseball, you need to watch this movie; this is by far one of the best baseball movies.
+If you love baseball, you must watch this movie; this is by far one of the best.